sannijesufemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory/ >>> This will delete the directory "my_first_directory" in /tmp directory cd - >>> This will take you to the previous directory you worked on ls -al . .. /boot >>> This will display all the files and hidden ones in long format in the current directory, parent of current directory and the boot directory
+rmdir /tmp/my_first_directory/ >>> This will delete the directory "my_first_directory" in /tmp directory cd - >>> This will take you to the previous directory you worked on ls -al . .. /boot >>> This will display all the files and hidden ones in long format in the current directory, parent of current directory and the boot directory file /tmp/iamafile >>> this will display the type the file belongs to